Master of Science in Nursing

 - Product Line Manager

-Why Earn a Master of Science in Nursing (MSN) from Loyola University New Orleans?
+Why Earn a Master of Science in Nursing from Loyola University New Orleans?

 Gain the Confidence of an MSN that is Backed by Top Rankings and Accreditation

-Loyola’s MSN is accredited by the Accreditation Commission for Education in Nursing (ACEN, formerly NLNAC) and has been consistently named a Top 10 Online Graduate Nursing Program by U.S. News & World Report since 2012.
-In 2014, Loyola’s online graduate nursing programs ranked highest among Jesuit schools:
+Loyola’s MSN is accredited by the Accreditation Commission for Education in Nursing (ACEN, formerly NLNAC) and has been consistently named a Top Online Graduate Nursing Program by U.S. News & World Report since 2012.
+The school was also ranked in the top 15 regional universities in the South.

 Employer Tuition Reimbursement Program